TM23-sanji/retro-computer-website/src/file-system/home/user/projects/01-folio.md

-## *Folio (This Website)*
+## *Realtime Chat + Gemini AI*
-## 2022
+## 2025

-### • TypeScript, WebGL,
+### • TypeScript, WebContainers, Web Sockets
-### • Shader Language, Web Dev
+### • Gemini AI, MongoDB
-This was a project I built for fun over one of my uni breaks, built in TypeScript and THREE.js, it contains a number of nifty features such as: a 3D retro computer that you can interact with, a very simple UNIX shell implementation, a files system implementation, markdown interpreter and renderer, and a text layout engine.
+This project started as an introduction to TypeScript, establishing a type-safe and maintainable codebase.
+It was enhanced with web container integration to display AI-generated responses, featuring a toggle between code and chat modes.
+Real-time chat updates were enabled using WebSockets (Socket.io), and secure, industry-standard authentication protocols were implemented for robust user management.